Irvinehimself/Irvines-Firejail-Extras/README.md

 #### FjTools-DebugProfile
 A wrapper to launch applications in `firejail --debug` mode:
-1. Basically, it's just a quick way to launch a profile in debug mode, but it has useful features like automatically making backups of `<App>.profile`, `<App>.local`, and `<App>.net`
+1. Basically, it's just a quick way to launch a profile in debug mode.
+However, it has useful features like automatically copying the profile under test, along with it's local customisations, to a backup folder, the contents of which are also backed up.
 1. You should note that there is a great deal of useful in formation to gleaned from `stderr`, so both `stdout` and `stderr` are `tee`ed to the debug log file.

 [*Return to contents*](#contents)

 #### FjTools-BackupProfile
-Backup and/or restore working copies of `<App>.profile`, `<App>.local` and `<App>.net`
+Backup and/or restore working copies of `<App>.profile`, `<App>.local` and `<App>.net` to `${HOME}/Documents/FjToolsWork/BackupProfiles/`
-1. The difference between this backup function and the one above, is that `FjTools-DebugProfile` automatically backs up an indexed copy of the profile being tested, which may or may not work.
-This backup function however, has it's own `LastWorkingCopy` sub-folder of the `FjTools-DebugFolder`, and, as the name suggests, is used to backup important milestones.
+1. The difference between this backup function and the one above, is that `FjTools-DebugProfile` automatically makes backups of the profile being tested, which may or may not work.
+As the name suggests, however, this backup function is used to backup important milestones.
-1. It has an option to  backup **ALL** local customisations and homegrown profiles in `/etc/firejail`
+1. Additionaly, it has an option to  backup **ALL** the local customisations and homegrown profiles in `/etc/firejail`

 [*Return to contents*](#contents)